omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 1. type: -34 (asset_funding_created)
 2. data:
     * [`32*byte`:`c1a_rsmc_hex`]: The constructed first rsmc transaction hex.
     * [`u64`:`funding_omni_hex`]: The funding omni asset transaction hex, with which Bob can extract all the asset information, including funding output indx, amount, token, etc. Bob then is able to verify the funding transaction.
-This is better than merely send Bob a funding_output_index in [BOLT-02-funding_created message](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#the-funding_created-message).
+Be noticed that in [BOLT-02-funding_created message](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#the-funding_created-message), funder sends fundee a funding_output_index for validation.
     * [`32*byte`:`rsmc_temp_address_pub_key`]: Internal multisig address <Alice2 & Bob> used by c1a.
     * [`32*byte`:`temporary_channel_id`]: the same as the `temporary_channel_id` in the `open_channel` message.